lf-wxp/konachan-tauri/README.md

 ## Description
-BetterKonachan tauri version, use tauri as backend;
+Konachan tauri version, use tauri as backend;

 ## Screenshot